Standard Functions

 AVERAGE Returns the average (arithmetic mean) of all parameters.
 If a parameter is of type ARRAY, the average of all elements is calculated.

-CEILING Rounds the given value an integer using the rounding mode CEILING
+CEILING Rounds the given value to the nearest integer using the rounding mode CEILING

 COALESCE Returns the first non-null parameter, or NULL if all parameters are null